Sunday August 29th, 2021, 0600-1030

 2195 gain, 3327 loss

 Starting at 6 am now means struggling to see for ten minutes or so on the trail.
 I hate when the days start to get this short.
 It was also very foggy.
-These dense forests always seem a bit gloomy as such.
+These dense forests always seem a bit gloomy, as such.
 Quickly we came to a spot where we’d been warned about ground hornets…several hikers had been stung up to 6 times the day before.
 We skirted the area and had no problem.
 I’ve actually never been stung while hiking, so I guess I’ve been lucky.
+It’s a record I’m kind of proud of and trying hard to preserve.
+I’d like to think that I’m on good terms with stinging insects, as I’ve even gone out to my way before to rescue bees.

 We got to the road in good time and even had options for getting to town.
 We had just met a section hiked that had a shuttle ride coming in 15 minutes.
 Or we could try to hitch while we waited.
 Of course I stuck out my thumb and had a ride in 5 minutes.
 The lady even turned around to get us, and she was on her way to work.
 She dropped us off at the Days Inn where Picky had a reservation.
 Stellar had also finally caught up and so we would all split the room.
 He was getting in at noon and his niece was coming from Boston to have lunch.
 We were all invited.